rinadelph/Agent-MCP/README.md

 - Context and knowledge sharing between agents
 - Graph visualization of agent interactions
 - Support for embedding and RAG capabilities
-- Interactive dashboard for visualizing tasks, agents and context.
+- Interactive dashboard for visualizing tasks, agents and context
+- Terminal UI for managing tokens and tasks via command line

 ## Project Planning with the Main Context Document (MCD)